How Much Does a Tax Attorney Cost?

 Tax relief companies often employ tax attorneys.
 Although they have the right credentials to represent you, the attorneys at these companies cannot offer you attorney-client privilege.
 Unfortunately, some of the larger national tax relief companies are also notorious for overcharging for subpar services.

 This industry has a lot of consumer complaints, and the Federal Trade Commission (FTC) advises consumers to avoid these companies.
-In most cases, you get better help and better prices if you work directly with a company where you know the professional that will be handling your case.
+In most cases, you get better results and more transparent tax attorney fees if you work directly with a company where you know the professional that will be handling your case.

 Do-It-Yourself Tax Resolution